NTumbleBit/NTumbleBit/README.md

 ### What is next

-1. TOR integration for Tumbler server and client
+1. Tor integration for Tumbler server and client
 2. Localhost website as user interface for Tumbler server and Tumbler Client.
 3. TumbleBit: Uni-directional Payment Hub Mode